This article expands upon How to Sign an FDI Device Package with common questions we receive from our members.

 Q: Can the software signature be applied separately from the timestamp signature?

 A: Yes, with the FDI Package Signing Tool [Release 1.0.0 or above, or FDI-IDE 1.4.2 or above].
-The restriction of the timestamping is that it is performed during the certificate validity period, it is not necessary for both steps to be performed at the same time.
+The restriction of the timestamping is that it is performed during the certificate validity period, both steps don't need to be performed at the same time.

 This update added a new fdiNotary command "timestamp" that will: